-Benzodiazepines are a prescription medication and relatively common.
+Benzodiazepines are a prescription medication and are relatively common.
 They don’t cause euphoria like opioids and they aren’t ubiquitous like alcohol.
 Since they’re fast-acting, unlike SSRIs, you can take them only when you experience acute anxiety or can’t sleep.
 Benzos seem like a convenient and relatively harmless drug, yet it’s very hard to quit.
 What’s going on?

 Dependence happens quickly.
 Dependence is the problem more often than addiction.
 In addiction, you crave the drug, look forward to the next use, and experience relief and euphoria when you use.
 Dependence simply means quitting is painful and you keep using to avoid withdrawal.
 While some people do get addicted to benzos, it’s mostly the dependence that keeps people using.